 Tile Countertops: Everything You Need to Know

-Tile is a highly durable and affordable material and with the right tile type, grout, and maintenance, will last decades.
-We love tile countertops so much we installed one in our office kitchen!
-If you are considering following in our footsteps here are a few things to keep in mind.
+Ceramic tile is a highly durable and affordable material and with the right types of tile, grout, and maintenance, will last decades.
+If you’re considering taking the plunge with a tile countertop, here are a few things to keep in mind.

-Epoxy: Epoxy grouts are the most durable of all grout choices because they are resistant to stains and water damage, and will hold up against harsh cleaners.
-Epoxy grout is a great choice where moisture and food will be present, making them an even better choice for tile countertops.
-Epoxy grout is the most expensive grout option, however it doesn’t need a sealer, which will save time and money in the long run.
+Epoxy grouts are the most durable of all grout choices because they are resistant to stains and water damage, and will hold up against harsh cleaners.
+Epoxy grout is a great choice where moisture and food will be present, making it ideal for tile kitchen countertops or kitchen islands.
+While this is the most expensive grout option, it doesn’t need a sealer which will save time and money in the long run.

 Other options include non-sanded grout, which is a cement-based grout used for grout joins 1/8th of an inch or smaller, and sanded grout, another cement-based grout where sand is literally added to the mix.
 Sanded grout is suitable in installations with grout lines wider than 1/8th of an inch, but might require more maintenance than the other options.

 Grout color also makes a difference.
 Darker colors show less dirt and debris while a light grout may highlight imperfections.
 Please note, we do not recommend using dark pigmented grout with white tile due to staining potential.

 Tile Countertop Maintenance

 To get decades of use out of your beautiful tile countertop, make sure you keep up on regular maintenance–but before your tile installation begins, you’ll want to start with a solid foundation of tile backer board to prevent any moisture that might seep through grout joints from rotting the substructure.